Home About Our Team Contact Get a free quote

 Secondary dental insurance is a backup plan aimed at helping limit your out-of-pocket dental expenses by covering amounts not paid by your main dental insurance.
 Not many are familiar with the method of secondary coverage, but it can prove a useful means for maximizing your dental benefits and guaranteeing thorough protection.

 When you have two dental coverages, the primary insurance will pay first.
-Once the primary insurance company pays the claim, the remaining costs, such as co-pays, deductibles, or uncovered procedures—are passed on to your secondary dental insurance.
-Depending on the coordination guidelines between your two insurance companies, the secondary plan can help pay these additional costs.
+Once the primary insurance company pays the claim, the remaining costs — such as co-pays, deductibles, or uncovered procedures — are passed on to your secondary dental insurance.

-Then, file your dental claim with your primary dental insurance.
+File your dental claim with your primary dental insurance first.
 They will pay out their share and inform you of how much they will cover.

-Once the primary insurance has been paid, you will get an Explanation of Benefits (EOB) from them.
+Once the primary insurance has been paid, you will receive an Explanation of Benefits (EOB) from them.
 It states what was paid and what is left to be covered.

 Your secondary dental plan will coordinate benefits with your primary coverage so that you receive no more than 100% reimbursement, as regulated by rules for Coordination of Benefits (COB).